roomate/Finite-Element-Method-Numerical-resolution-of-wave-equation-in-the-temporal-regime/README.md

 In a nonhomogeneous medium:
 <img src="img/sigma_2.jpg" alt="drawing" width="400"/> <img src="img/Stat2.jpg" alt="drawing" width="400"/>

-On the left is the elasticity coefficient while on the right, is the numerical solution.
+On the left is the elasticity coefficient.
+On the right is the numerical solution of Laplace equation on the rectangular domain.

 ### Temporal resolution